jtbldrco/LWComCon/c++/iway_logger/README.md

 $ sudo systemctl restart rsyslog
 ```

-Note that if a different facility (local1, local5, etc.) is employed above, then file iway_logger.h must be updated also to match (see interior comments there).
+Note that if a different facility (local1, local5, etc.) is employed above, then file [iway_logger.h](./iway_logger.h) must be updated also to match the facility (see interior comments there).

 ### Testing New rsyslog Config

-After restarting the rsyslog server, you can test the above facility configuration from the command line.
+After the above steps including restarting the rsyslog server, you can test the above facility configuration from the command line.
 Use two console windows.
 In the first, enter:
 ```
 $ tail -f /var/log/ilog
 ```